Uirithm/algorithm/README.md

 # Algorithm
-This project is just for data structure & algorithm study with our uirithm members.
+This project is for studying data structures & algorithms with the members of Uirithm.

 -----------------------------------------------------------------------------
 ## Coding style?